 Many activities (and some of our most treasured experiences) are free or cost very little.
 On our journeys, we have

-- Visited many museums free of charge (including the Colosseum and Forum in Rome, Italy which is free on the first Sunday of the month)
+• Visited many museums free of charge (including the Colosseum and Forum in Rome which are free on the first Sunday of the month)

-- Joined Al Green’s Baptist Church Service in Memphis to experience local community life (rather than pay the exorbitant entry fees at nearby Graceland)
+• Joined Al Green’s Baptist Church Service in Memphis (rather than pay the exorbitant entry fees at nearby Graceland)

-- Attended free guided walking tours through Buenos Aires and Merida (you pay a tip at the end based on your budget and how much you liked the tour) and a free guided walking tour as part of Auckland Heritage Festival (which even included coffee and scones afterwards)
+• Attended free guided walking tours around the world (you pay a tip at the end based on your budget and how much you liked the tour)

-- Did countless self-guided walks and used public transport to get to know a city
+• Did countless self-guided walks and used public transport to get to know a city

-- Hiked in the Andes in Ecuador and climbed volcanoes in the Caribbean
+• Hiked in the Andes in Ecuador and climbed volcanoes in the Caribbean

-- Swam and snorkelled at countless beaches, using tree shade rather than paying for parasols; and
+• Swam and snorkelled at countless beaches, using tree shade rather than paying for parasols; and

-- Attended free performances and danced with locals in Cuba.
+• Attended free performances and danced with locals in Cuba.

-Just search for free activities for your destination and chances are someone has made a nice list for you already.
-Here are some examples
+Just search for free activities in your destination and chances are someone has made a nice list for you already.

 Paid Experiences

 Paying for experiences or activities can add up quickly, especially if you're travelling as a family.
 Make use of family passes (if available).
 Look out for special deals and discount coupons.
-If you travel in a group, you may also pay to book a private tour and share the cost.
-Definitely shop around.
+If you travel in a group, it may also pay to book a private tour and share the cost.
+Shop around - here are some of the service providers we have used and can recommend:

 Withdrawing cash overseas can be expensive but it doesn’t have to be.
 We can show you how to avoid unnecessary fees and make your travel budget stretch further.